List of weight training exercises: Deadlift

 The deadlift is a very effective compound exercise for strengthening the lower back, but also exercises many other major muscle groups, including quads, hamstrings and abdominals.
 It is a challenging exercise, as poor form or execution can cause serious injury.

 A deadlift is performed by grasping a dead weight on the floor and, while keeping the back very straight, standing up by contracting the erector spinae (primary lower back muscle).
 When performed correctly, the role of the arms in the deadlift is only that of cables attaching the weight to the body; the musculature of the arms should not be used to lift the weight.
 There is no movement more basic to everyday life than picking a dead weight up off of the floor, and for this reason focusing on improving one's deadlift will help prevent back injuries.

 Wrong technique and forward lean posture with a flexed spine can lead to discal injuries of the lower back.
 Correct technical performance with a slightly hollow or extended back and a hip hinge to keep the normal curvature of the spine is of utmost importance.

 Good-morning

 The good-morning is a weight training exercise in which a barbell, two dumbbells, or no weight at all is held on the shoulders, behind the head.
 The person bends forward and bows at the hips and recovers to upright.
 The good-morning is so called because the movement resembles bowing to greet someone.
 It involves the hamstrings but is primarily used to strengthen the lower back; the degree of knee bend used will change the focus – nearly straight-legged involving the hamstrings most.

-Wrong technique and forward lean posture with a flexed spine can leed to discal injuries of the lower back.
-Correct technical performance with a slightly hollow or extended back to keep the normal curvature of the spine is of utmost importance.
+Incorrect technique and a forward leaning posture with a flexed spine can lead to disc damage in the lower back.
+Proper technique with a slightly hollow or extended back to maintain the normal curvature of the spine is paramount.